kjac/Kjac.HeadlessPreview/README.md

 ![The "Preview" view with the Next.js blog](docs/preview-blog.png)

-Did you notice the little blue thing in the top of the preview?
-If you click it, it opens a toolbar with some useful features from the default preview functionality of Umbraco:
+The toolbar at the bottom of the screen contains some useful features, some of which originate from the default preview functionality of Umbraco:

 - Options for changing the preview viewport.
+- An option to maximize the preview to the full size of the browser window.
 - A link to open the preview in a new tab (outside the Umbraco workspace).

 ![The "Preview" view toolbar](docs/toolbar.png)